Policies

 Visually Impaired

-The library purchases a wealth of materials designed to help individuals who have trouble reading small print in both fiction and nonfiction.
-We also offer audiobooks, mp3s, Playaways and streaming databases for the visually impaired.
+The library purchases a wealth of materials designed to help individuals who have trouble reading smaller print in both fiction and nonfiction.
+We also offer audiobooks, mp3’s, Playaways and streaming databases for the visually impaired.

 Job Seekers